Richard (Rick) Neitzel, PhD, MS, CIH, FAIHA

 - Associate Director, Global Public Health

-- Associate Professor, Global Public Health
+- Professor, Global Public Health

 - 6611D SPH Tower